MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/Layer2Scroll/ReadMe.txt

 Source in folder: Tests/Graphics/Layer2Scroll/

-In this test the X/Y offset of Layer2 is tested.
+In this test the X/Y offset of Layer2 is tested (and non-trivial clipping).

 Layer2 is enabled, filled with colour 1 (set to $FC, set as global transparent colour) ULA classic is under Layer2, white paper, blue ink